Consult the medication dictionary to quickly obtain detailed information

 Here are a few tips to help you find what you are looking for:

-In addition to these measures, they might also have to:
+In addition to adopting these measures, they may also have to:

 Your message has been sent.